 Before the Event

-- Store a supply of drinking water in advance of the storm – at least one gallon per person per day, preferably for two weeks.
+- Store a supply of drinking water in advance of the storm – a minimum of one gallon per person per day for three days.

 - Water system boundaries do not always correspond to city boundaries.
 Know who your water service provider is so you will know if any “boil water” order that is issued applies to your home.
 Your provider's name will be on your water bill.